veloek/php-rest/README.md

 ?>
 ```
 The ``@AccessLevel`` annotation takes an argument defining the level, and you set the state of the request by calling ``$server->setAccessLevel(3)``.

+We also have the ``@ContentType`` annotation which you may use to set the response content type (ie. ``@ContentType('application/json')``).

+All of these annotations (except @Route) may be used per service class or per service method.
+That means that you can specify that all service methods in a service class require authentication, just by writing it once.
+If a service method has the same annotation as the service class, the service method's annotation is used.

 A full example with annotations
 -------------------------------